 Magnesium, zinc and calcium are in a very fine balance in the body.
 Should you overdose on any one of them it can have very serious repercussions.
 Think rather of foods that contain these minerals providing the perfect ratio.

-A magnesium deficiency also results in calcium deposition in the soft tissues causing arthritic diseases like chondrocalcinosis causing kneecap pain and possibly frozen shoulder.
+A magnesium deficiency also results in calcium deposition in the soft tissues causing arthritic diseases like chondrocalcinosis; kneecap pain and possibly frozen shoulder.

-So, perhaps if you have kidney stones, as do one in ten folk following the modern American diet, there may be a place for moderate magnesium supplementation.
+So perhaps if you have kidney stones, as do one in ten folk following typical grocery store food there may be a place for moderate magnesium supplementation.

 A sweet tooth incidentally, they report, increases your risk of kidney stones by more than 30 percent.
 Magnesium heart is good for the other organs too, obviously.

-They report that the best sources are whole grains, nuts, fish and vegetables.
+They report that the best sources are whole grains, nuts and fish; and vegetables too.

-Moreover, only 50% of Americans enjoy the RDA for magnesium heart.
-Is it any wonder that diabetes and cardiovascular disease are expanding in leaps and bounds?
+Moreover only 50% of Americans enjoy the RDA for magnesium heart.
+Is it any wonder that diabetes and cardiovascular diseases are expanding in leaps and bounds?

-100% whole wheat flour is difficult to get, unless you grind your own as we do, but cracking your own pecan nuts and enjoying fish and vegetables such as kale, spinach and Swiss chard is really not that difficult.
+100% whole wheat flour is difficult to get unless you grind your own as we do; but cracking your own pecan nuts and enjoying vegetables such as kale, spinach and Swiss chard is really not that arduous.
 Would you rather inject yourself every day with insulin?

 Find the links to those topics highlighted in bold by copying and pasting into the Site Search function in the navigation bar above.

-However there are no side-effects from increasing magnesium for our food, and it's a good thing to do anyway; it just might help prevent migraine headaches.
+However there are no side-effects by increasing magnesium from our food; and it's a good thing to do anyway.
+It just might help prevent migraine headaches.

 Did you get that Tufts' research?
 Only 50% of Americans reach the RDA for magnesium.

-More spinach and kale, plenty of freshly cracked pecan-nuts, fish at least twice a week and, dare I suggest it, your own homemade low GI bread; it takes me five minutes on alternate days.
+More spinach and kale, plenty of freshly cracked pecan-nuts and fish at least twice a week is needed; and dare I suggest it, your own homemade low GI bread.
+It takes me just five minutes daily to mill the flour and mix the dough.
+Five hours later you have the perfect loaf, rich in magnesium and many other nutrients.

 Is that too much to ask to save yourself from a triple-bypass and injecting yourself four times a day with insulin?